entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - The coding of *Panjiangosteus eurycephala* is 1.

- 57. In forms with a marginal – central plate contact, position of the juction of the marginal, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
+97. In forms with a marginal – central plate contact, position of the juction of the marginal, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 95; Rücklin *et al*.
 (2015), Character 95; Zhu Y *et al*.
 (2016), Character 95; Jobbins *et al*.
 (2022, 2024), Character 95; Xue *et al*.
 (2025), Character 39.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

 > - This character is contingent on Character .

- 58. In forms without a marginal – central plate contact, position of the junction between the postorbital, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
+98. In forms without a marginal – central plate contact, position of the junction between the postorbital, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
 > Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 96; Rücklin *et al*.
 (2015), Character 96; Zhu Y *et al*.
 (2016), Character 96; Jobbins *et al*.
 (2022, 2024), Character 96; Xue *et al*.
 (2025), Character 40.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

 > - This character is contingent on Character .

- 59. Paired pits on the internal side of the nuchal plate separated by a median septum that is continuous with the median posterior process: absent (0); present (1).
+99. Paired pits on the internal side of the nuchal plate separated by a median septum that is continuous with the median posterior process: absent (0); present (1).
 > Miles & Dennis (1979), Character 11; Dennis & Miles (1981), Character 10； Carr and Hlavin (2010), Character 97; Rücklin *et al*.
 (2015), Character 97; Zhu Y *et al*.
 (2016), Character 97; Jobbins *et al*.
 (2022, 2024), Character 97; Xue *et al*.
 (2025), Character 41.

 > - In those taxa that the nuchal plate is absent such as phyllolepids, this character is scored as 'not applicable'.

 >  - **Character 147 in "early gnathostome phylogeny github".**  Paired pits on ventral surface of nuchal or median extrascapular plate: (0) absent; (1) present.

- 60. Nuchal plate with posterodorsally placed paired pits: absent (0), present (1).
+100. Nuchal plate with posterodorsally placed paired pits: absent (0), present (1).
 > Carr (1991), Character 1; Lelièvre (1995), character 7, modified; Carr and Hlavin (2010), Character 1; Rücklin *et al*.
 (2015), Character 1; Zhu Y *et al*.
 (2016), Character 1; Jobbins *et al*.
 (2022, 2024), Character 1; Xue *et al*.
 (2025), Character 1.

 > - Lelièvre (1995): Position of the levator muscle pits on the nuchal plate: posterdorsal (0); posterventral (1); ventral (2).
 > - f.lv (fossa on the nuchal plate for levator muscles of the head) of Goujet (1984).
 > - present on the paranuchal plate in *Holonema*.

- 61. Median ridge on the visceral surface of the nuchal plate, corresponding to the median depression on the occipital region of the neurocranium: absent (0); present (1).
+101. Median ridge on the visceral surface of the nuchal plate, corresponding to the median depression on the occipital region of the neurocranium: absent (0); present (1).
 > Zhu Y *et al*.
 (2016), Character 106; Xue *et al*.
 (2025), Character 50.

- 62. Position of the paired nuchal pits: anteriorly positioned, defined by position anterior to or on the transverse nuchal thickening (0); posteriorly positioned, defined by position posterior to the transverse nuchal thickening (1).
+102. Position of the paired nuchal pits: anteriorly positioned, defined by position anterior to or on the transverse nuchal thickening (0); posteriorly positioned, defined by position posterior to the transverse nuchal thickening (1).
 > Zhu Y *et al*.
 (2016), Character 107; Xue *et al*.
 (2025), Character 51.

 > - This character is contingent on Character 41.

-243. Nuchal plate contributing to posterior margin of skull roof: (0) absent; (1) present.
-> Zhu et al. (2013), Character 163; Choo et al. (2017), Character 172; Zhu Y. et al. (2022), Character 147.
-Cui et al. (2023), Character 147

->  - **Character 144 in "early gnathostome phylogeny github".**
->  - In *Campbellodus* and *Austroptyctodus*, the nuchal plate does not contribute to the posterior margin of the skull roof.

-244. Median paranuchal plate: (0) absent; (1) present.
-> Zhu Y. et al. (2022), Character 155.
-Cui et al. (2023), Character 155.

->  - **Character 152 in "early gnathostome phylogeny github".**
->  - Zhu Y. et al. (2022): "Paired median paranuchals are present in some acanthothoracids, e.g., *Romundina*, *Arabosteus* (Olive et al., 2011) and *Sudaspis* (Vaškaninová and Ahlberg, 2017).

-245. Posterior projection on posterior paranuchal plate: (0) absent; (1) present.
-> Castiello (2018), Character 188; Castiello (2018), Character 188; Zhu Y. et al. (2022), Character 158.
-Cui et al. (2023), Character 158.

->  - **Character 155 in "early gnathostome phylogeny github".**
->  - Castiello (2018):"Posterior projections are present on the posterior paranuchal plates on certain ’acanthothoracids’ (*Romundina* (Ørvig, 1975), *Arabosteus*, *Kimaspis*, *Kosoraspis*, and *Tlamaspis*."

-224. Posterior descending lamina of skull roof: (0) absent; (1) present.
-> King et al. (2017), Character 252; Castiello (2018), Character 251; Zhu Y. et al. (2019), Character 7; Zhu Y. et al. (2022), Character 93; Brazeau et al. (2023), Character 257.
-Cui et al. (2023), Character 93.

-> - **Character 91 in "early gnathostome phylogeny github".**

-> - This character is present in some petalichthyids and antiarchs.
-A similar lamina is found in *Materpiscis* and *Austroptyctodus*.

- 63. Skull roof fenestra: absent (0); present (1).
-> Zhu Y *et al*.
-(2016), Character 109; Xue *et al*.
-(2025), Character 53.

- 64. Length ratio r1 representing the position of the posterolateral corner of the skull roof,: r1 < 0.45 (0); 0.45 ≤ r1 ≤ 0.58 (1); r1 > 0.58 (2).
-> Zhu Y *et al*.
-(2016), Character 92; Xue *et al*.
-(2025), Character 36.

-> - This ratio (r1 = c/b) is measured as the ratio of posterior sensory line junction–fossa distance (c) divided by the anterior sensory line junction–fossa distance (b)

- 65. Length ratio r2 representing the extension of the anterior portion of the skull roof: r2 < 0.3 (0); 0.3 ≤ r2 ≤ 0.5 (1); r2 > 0.5 (2).
-> Zhu Y *et al*.
-(2016), Character 93; Xue *et al*.
-(2025), Character 37.

-> - In those taxa lacking the pineal plate such as phyllolepids, this character is scored as 'not applicable'.

-> - This ratio (r2 = d/b) is measured as the ratio of the pineal foramen–anterior sensory line junction (d) divided by the anterior sensory line junction–fossa distance (b).

- 66. Lateral consolidated arch: absent or greatly reduced (0); present, forming a prominent crest (1).
+103. Lateral consolidated arch: absent or greatly reduced (0); present, forming a prominent crest (1).
 >  Carr (1991), Character 2; Carr and Hlavin (2010), Character 2; Rücklin *et al*.
 (2015), Character 2; Zhu Y *et al*.
 (2016), Character 2; Jobbins *et al*.
 (2022, 2024), Character 2; Xue *et al*.
 (2025), Character 2.

 > - The previous definition 'Posterolateral extension of the lateral consolidated arch extends as a distinct ridge or thickening onto the postmarginal plate, or to the skull roof edge if the postmarginal plate is absent: absent (0); present (1)' did not summarize the condition in plesiomorphic brachythoracids well, in which the lateral consolidated arch is separated from the inframarginal crista, exemplified in *Exutaspis*. or the lateral consolidated arch is absent but the inframarginal crista is present, as in *Holonema*.

 > - Xue et al. (2025) revise the definition of this character to cover all situations, together with the two additional characters (Characters 173 and 174).

- 67. Triangular depression posterior to supraorbital vault: absent (0); present (1).
+104. Triangular depression posterior to supraorbital vault: absent (0); present (1).
 > Dennis and Miles (1979b), Character 14, in part; Carr (1991), Character 3; Lelièvre (1995), character 24; Carr and Hlavin (2010), Character 3; Rücklin *et al*.
 (2016), Character 3; Zhu Y *et al*.
 (2016), Character 3; Jobbins *et al*.
 (2022, 2024), Character 3; Xue *et al*.
 (2025), Character 3.

-206. Depression mesial to supraorbital vault: absent (0); present (1).
+105. Depression mesial to supraorbital vault: absent (0); present (1).
 > - This depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*, *Dhanguura* and *Exutaspis*.

- 68. Neurocranial process or thickening: absent (0); thickening (1); distinct process (2).
+106. Neurocranial process or thickening: absent (0); thickening (1); distinct process (2).
 > Dennis and Miles (1979b), Character 16, in part; Carr (1991), Character 4; Carr and Hlavin (2010), Character 4; Rücklin *et al*.
 (2016), Character 4; Zhu Y *et al*.
 (2016), Character 4; Jobbins *et al*.
 (2022, 2024), Character 4; Xue *et al*.
 (2025), Character 4.

 > - In some paper, neurocranial process is also referred to as the ventral postocular process or postocular crest.